JinkelaP/NZ-Olympics-Web-App/README.md

 # NZ-Olympics-Web-App

+#Intro
-A web app managing members, teams, events and stages in a local olympic committee.
-A school project.
+NZ-Olympics-Web-App web manage members, teams, events and stages in a local olympic committee.
+This is a school project.

+#Structure

+...

+#Assumptions

+...

+#Discussion

+##The following developments should be made, if the app is going to support multiple different Olympics

+...